 Behavior therapy is often encouraged as a first course of action to avoid relying on medication.
 Therapy can be an option for both adults and children, with customized courses of care designed around individual needs.
 Medication is also a standard option to treat ADHD, either alone or in conjunction with therapy, with drugs like Vyvanse and Adderall helping to increase focus and improve concentration.

 Learning more about your own health can be a benefit, particularly if you are working through something that is affecting your success at home or work.
-If you think you may be facing ADHD, seeing a doctor is an important first step to ensure you get the treatment you need to overcome troubling or intrusive symptoms.
+If you think you may be facing ADHD, seeing a doctor is an important first step to ensure you get the treatment you need to overcome troubling or intrusive thoughts or symptoms.